graphingwiki/opencollab-ejabberd/README.md

 This is not a vanilla ejabberd XMPP server (https://www.ejabberd.im/)!

-This is a specific fork which modifies MUC and authentication bits to make ejabberd to integrate to the OpenCollab Wiki envinronment.
+This is a specific fork which modifies MUC and authentication bits to make ejabberd integrate with the OpenCollab Wiki envinronment.

-You should not use this unless you run full OpenCollan envinronment, for other uses please use vanilla upstream ejabberd.
+You should not use this unless you run full OpenCollab envinronment, for other uses please use vanilla upstream ejabberd.

 ## Automatic builds

-Our releases (RPMs and other packages) are automatically build from the release tags and available from https://github.com/abusesa/opencollab-ejabberd/releases.
+Our releases (RPMs and other packages) are automatically built from the release tags and available from https://github.com/abusesa/opencollab-ejabberd/releases.

 ## Running the Dockerized build manually